-I have become increasingly aware of how we are now more tolerant of intolerance.
+I have become increasingly aware of how as a society tolerating intolerance.
 There is a myth that prevails that as a nation we are a very tolerant people.
 That we are accepting of people who are difference to who and that we are a welcoming people.
 That hasn’t been my experience.
 Not that I have experienced intolerance personally but I see it increasingly in social media, in the news and society as a whole.
 Often we are not aware that we being intolerant towards other people, whether it be the colour of the skin, religion, sexuality or social status but then something gives it away in the things we comment on, give the thumbs or post on social media.

 I Dare You!